Coinbase

 A cryptocurrency exchange is an online platform where you can buy, sell, and trade digital assets like Bitcoin, Ethereum, and other cryptocurrencies.
 Think of it as a digital marketplace: you deposit pounds, choose your crypto, and make your trade.
 The exchange handles security, custody, and, usually, the conversion process.

 Not all crypto exchanges work the same way.
 The main types you'll encounter are custodial exchanges, non-custodial exchanges, and decentralized exchanges (DEXs).
-Each offers a different balance of convenience, control, and security, understanding the differences can help you choose the right fit for your needs.

 A custodial exchange is a platform that holds your crypto on your behalf.
 When you buy Bitcoin on Coinbase or eToro, the exchange keeps it in their secure wallets.
 You trust them with your assets, much like a bank holds your cash.
 The upside: convenience and customer support.
 The downside: you don't control the private keys.